metreniuk/interpreter-from-zero-to-one/readme.md

 }
 ```

 13. Let's figure out the issues with current implementation.

--   Here is a test for it
+Here is a test for it.

 ```ts
 it("evaluates function application", () => {